How to Plant, Grow, and Care For Globe Amaranth

 |

-Globe amaranth is native to Central America and South America, though the plant has been grown in European and American gardens for hundreds of years.
+Globe amaranth is native to Central America and South America, though gardeners have grown the plant in European and American gardens for hundreds of years.
 G. globosa is said to have originated in Central America in the areas between Guatemala and Panama, while G. haageana is considered a native tender perennial of Texas, New Mexico, and northern Mexico.

-In 1714, this flower was introduced to European gardens and by 1737 had made its way to Virginia in the garden of John Custis.
-On April 2, 1767, Thomas Jefferson was reported to have planted it at his boyhood home in Shadwell.
-Today, this flower is still grown at Monticello and is said to be the most asked about the plant on the property today.
+In 1714, European gardeners introduced this flower, and by 1737, it had made its way to Virginia in the garden of John Custis.
+On April 2, 1767, Thomas Jefferson reportedly planted it at his boyhood home in Shadwell.
+Today, this flower is still grown at Monticello and is said to be the most asked-about plant on the property.

 Today, gomphrena proves a fun addition as a landscape plant and is excellent as a cut flower for fresh and dried arrangements.

-Globe amaranth is propagated by seed, and can be sown directly in the garden or started early indoors.
+Gardeners propagate globe amaranth by seed, and can sow it directly in the garden or start it early indoors.
 Starting seed indoors is the recommended way to propagate gomphrena due to its slow germination.

-A tip for starting seeds is to soak the seeds prior to planting to promote faster germination, though this method is not necessary.
-Soak the seeds for 1 to 2 days in water.
+A tip for starting seeds is to soak them prior to planting to promote faster germination, though this method is not necessary.
+Soak the seeds for one to two days in water.
 Seedlings can be very slow to germinate, so patience is key.

 Starting Gomphrena Seed Indoors

-Globe amaranth seeds should be started at least 6 to 8 weeks prior to your last estimated frost.
+Start globe amaranth seeds at least six to eight weeks prior to your last estimated frost.
 To start seeds indoors, you’ll need a few supplies to get started.
-Seed-starting trays can be purchased from hardware stores in early Spring, but any pot or container will work.
+You can purchase seed-starting trays from hardware stores in early spring, but any pot or container will work.

-Small plastic or paper cups with holes poked in the bottom could also be used to start seeds indoors.
+Small plastic or paper cups with holes poked in the bottom could also work for starting seeds indoors.
 Fill the trays or pots with a seed-starting mix and lightly tamp it down to make sure the cells or pots are full.
 These seed-starting mixes are usually peat or coconut-coir-based and are light and airy to promote excellent seedling root development.

 Using a dibble or even the tip of a pencil, poke holes in the top of the seed-starting mix for your seeds.
 Drop your seeds into each hole.
 Some people drop two seeds per hole and thin out the seedlings later just in case one of the seeds doesn’t germinate.

 Gomphrena prefers to be planted at about an ⅛ inch depth, so make sure you don’t make your holes too deep.
 Pinch the seed-starting mix closed.
-It is best to bottom water to avoid damaging your small seedlings.
+Bottom watering is best to avoid damaging your small seedlings.
 Placing the pots or propagation trays on a dish or in a solid flat tray will allow you to bottom water by pouring water into the dish.

-The water will be wicked up by the seed-starting mix through the drainage holes or your pot or cell tray and thus keep your seedlings moist.
-To avoid moisture loss while the seeds are germinating, cover the tray or your pots with either plastic Saran wrap, a clear plastic dome lid, or even the top of a plastic milk jug or water bottle.
+The water will wick up through the seed-starting mix via the drainage holes of your pot or cell tray and keep your seedlings moist.
+To avoid moisture loss while the seeds are germinating, cover the tray or your pots with either plastic wrap, a clear plastic dome lid, or even the top of a plastic milk jug or water bottle.

 Starting By Seed in the Garden

-This plant can be sowed directly into the garden or landscape after your last estimated frost.
+You can sow this plant directly into the garden or landscape after your last estimated frost.
 Bury the seed at least ⅛ inch into the soil.
-This can be accomplished by broadcasting the seeds into the area you want to plant them and gently raking them into the soil and watering the area well to jumpstart germination.
+You can accomplish this by broadcasting the seeds into the area you want to plant them, then gently raking them into the soil and watering the area well to jumpstart germination.

 Note that this flower can have sporadic germination and is a very slow grower during the seedling stage.
-This is why it is best to start them indoors where factors such as moisture, light, and heat can be controlled.
+This is why it is best to start them indoors where you can control factors such as moisture, light, and heat.
 Do not fret, however!
-Once exposed to the warmth of early Summer, your new flowers will be off to the races!
+Once exposed to the warmth of early summer, your new flowers will be off to the races!

 How to Grow

-Globe amaranth prefers moderately moist soil in full sun (6-8+ hours of direct sunlight).
+Globe amaranth prefers moderately moist soil in full sun (six to eight+ hours of direct sunlight).
 Once established, gomphrena can tolerate drier soils.
 The plants are fairly low maintenance once established.

-Plant transplants 6 to 8 inches apart to promote long, strong stems for cutting or plant 12 to 18 inches apart in the landscape.
-Be aware that planting as far as 18 inches apart for varieties that are larger is great for air circulation, but the plants may need extra support if planted too far apart.
+Plant transplants six to eight inches apart to promote long, strong stems for cutting, or plant 12 to 18 inches apart in the landscape.
+Be aware that planting as far as 18 inches apart for larger varieties is great for air circulation, but the plants may need extra support if planted too far apart.

-It is highly recommended to pinch seedlings when they are about 6 inches tall.
+Pinch seedlings when they are about six inches tall.
 Pinch just above a set of leaves.
 This will promote the branching of your plants, which means a fuller plant with more globe-like flowers!

 Some examples of pairings would be purple varieties of globe amaranth with the sunset-colored lantana or marigolds.
 Dark-colored sweet potato vines contrast nicely with pink or rose-colored globes.
 White or pastel pink shades of these flowers are beautiful with blue annual salvias or lavender ageratum.